Skip to Main Content

 Secondly, they must also be able to appreciate your personal needs and lifestyle.

-Before engaging an advisor, you should ask them the following questions:
+Before engaging a planner, you should ask them the following questions:

 • Are you licenced to give financial advice?